Bharat9848/notes/java.md

 ## Books
 - Java NIO (O’Reilly)
+- Netty in action (Manning)

-JAVA Bytecode.
+# JAVA Bytecode.

-1.aload_0
-This opcode is one of a group of opcodes with the format aload_<n>.
+  1. `aload_0`: This opcode is one of a group of opcodes with the format `aload_<n>`.
 They all load an object reference into the operand stack.
-The <n> refers to the location in the local variable array that is being accessed but can only be 0, 1, 2 or 3.
-There are other similar opcodes for loading values that are not an object reference iload_<n>, lload_<n>, float_<n> and dload_<n> where i is for int, l is for long, f is for float and d is for double.
+The `<n>` refers to the location in the local variable array that is being accessed but can only be 0, 1, 2 or 3.
+There are other similar opcodes for loading values that are not an object reference `iload_<n>`, `lload_<n>`, `fload_<n>` and `dload_<n>` where i is for int, l is for long, f is for float and d is for double.
 Local variables with an index higher than 3 can be loaded using iload, lload, float, dload and aload.
 These opcodes all take a single operand that specifies the index of local variable to load.
-2.ldc
-This opcode is used to push a constant from the run time constant pool into the operand stack.
+  2. `ldc`: This opcode is used to push a constant from the run time constant pool into the operand stack.

-3.getstatic
-This opcode is used to push a static value from a static field listed in the run time constant pool into the operand stack.
+  3. `getstatic`: This opcode is used to push a static value from a static field listed in the run time constant pool into the operand stack.

-4.invokespecial, invokevirtual
-These opcodes are in a group of opcodes that invoke methods these are invokedynamic, invokeinterface, invokespecial, invokestatic, invokevirtual.
+  4. `invokespecial` and `invokevirtual`: These opcodes are in a group of opcodes that invoke methods these are invokedynamic, invokeinterface, invokespecial, invokestatic, invokevirtual.
 In this class file invokespecial and invokevirutal are both used the difference between these is that invokevirutal invokes a method based on the class of the object.
 The invokespecial instruction is used to invoke instance initialization methods as well as private methods and methods of a superclass of the current class.

-invokestatic / iadd / ireturn /invokevirtual java bytecode command pops from operand stack multiple times based on argument it need to invoke command's method.
+  5. `invokestatic` / `iadd` / `ireturn` /`invokevirtual` java bytecode command pops from operand stack multiple times based on argument it need to invoke command's method.

-5.return
-This opcode is in a group of opcodes ireturn, lreturn, freturn, dreturn, areturn and return.
+  6. `return`: This opcode is in a group of opcodes ireturn, lreturn, freturn, dreturn, areturn and return.
 Each of these opcodes are a typed return statement that returns a different type where i is for int, l is for long, f is for float, d is for double and a is for an object reference.
 The opcode with no leading type letter return only returns void.

-iconst_X / iload_X / getstatic java bytecode command store value in operand stack.
+  7. `iconst_X` / `iload_X` / `getstatic`:  java bytecode command store value in operand stack.

-istore pop the return value from operand stack and set it to crossponding local variable array location.
+  8. `istore` pop the return value from operand stack and set it to crossponding local variable array location.

 ## Java Thread
+ - **Thread Groups** are hierarchial.
+Root thread group is system thread group.
+System has one child called main thread group. `main` thread which starts the process belongs to `main` thread group.
+All thread groups which are created part of executor services are child of main thread group.
+ - Thread group's `interrupt` function interrupt all the threads of thread group.
+ - **Security Manager** authorizes certain operation done by a thread to another thread like interrupt using `checkAccess(thread)`.
+ - Thread/ Thread group have `UncaughtExceptionHandler` to catch all exception thrown during run execution.
+By default `UncaughtExceptionHandler` prints exception.
  - Thread states - new, Running, blocked, wait
  - Synchronization prevents reordering of statements by compiler and instruction.
  - Java objects act as mutexs, in addition they have `wait()` and `notify()` to provide a thread a parking area and notification mechanism.
 Note that `wait()` and `notify` should be only called from synchronized block using same object.